AdobeDocs/advertising.en/help/dsp/campaign-management/ads/ad-attach-to-placement.md

 1. (Optional) Locate specific placements and ads as needed:

-   * Above the left table, filter the lists by placement type, placement status, ad type, or ad status.
+   * Above the left table, filter the lists by package, placement type, placement status, ad type, or ad status.

    * In the right and left tables, search for specific text strings in the placement or ad name.